zeroerrequattro/twitch_bulk_ban/README.md

 This is useful when Twitch returns no response, so you don't have to start again from the beginning.

+If you have a list of users but you don't know which one is real or active, you can use `-w` to filter and write them on a separate textfile.

 For a brief list of available options, just type `node ban.js -h`

 Have fun!